virtual-labs-archive/vlsi-iiith/SRIP/Experiment_Project_Documentation.md

 | Sl.no |        File        |                                      Role                                      |
 | 1.    | Codes              | Contains the major code as well as the images related to it.                   |
 | 2.    | Libraries          | Contains libraries used by the code                                            |

 ## Process Followed to convert the experiment

 1. Understand the assigned experiment Java simulation.
 2. Understanding the experiment concept.
 3. Re-implement the same in javascript.

 ## Value Added by our Project

-It is beneficial to engineering students who want to understand the inner working of the D Flip-Flop and observe the simulated graph with a custom input waveform.
+It is beneficial to engineering students who want to understand the inner working of the pass transistors and multiplexers and understand the output graphs seen by them.

 ## Risks and Challenges

-A few challenges faced during the development process was integrating the wavedrom and checking the waveform for any issues.
+A few challenges faced during the development process was understanding the simcir library so that it can be used to retrieve the circuit data dynamically.
+The circuit checking functionality also took some time to implement.

 ## Issues

-In Firefox, in the waveform simulator, when you click on the help button the graph is not displayed in the help section.
+No current issues open.